mith36/CodeVulNut-official/README.md

 Thanks for contributing and helping others learn secure coding! 💻🔐

+### **🛠️ Looking for Collaborators - CodeVulnHunt Project 🛠️**
+I'm aware that there are several vulnerabilities on the CodeVulnHunt website.
+While I'm not a developer, I've done my best to address some of the issues.
+That said, a few high-severity vulnerabilities still remain.
+If you're skilled in security or development and are interested in helping out, you're more than welcome to contribute.
+Please create a request here on GitHub, and if I believe you're capable and have the right skill set, I'll gladly add you to the CodeVulnHunt project.
+Let's work together to make it better!

 ### 🐞 **Report an Issue**
 If you encounter any issues while using the platform, please follow these steps: